Coastal erosion in Louisiana: Causes and factors

 Another factor that damaged wetlands was large-scale logging, particularly the extensive logging of cypress forests in the early 1900s.
 One early logger described it this way: "We just use the old method of going in and cutting down the swamp and tearing it up and bringing the cypress out.
 When a man's in here with all the heavy equipment, he might as well cut everything he can make a board foot out of; we're not ever coming back in here again."
 This logging often required construction of canals, which, once the logging was finished, allowed salt water to enter the wetlands and prevent regeneration of the cypress.

-As if these problems were not enough, the introduction of nutria, an invasive wetland rodent from South America, in the 1930s provided an entirely new species of grazing mammal.
+The introduction of nutria, an invasive wetland rodent from South America, in the 1930s provided an entirely new species of grazing mammal.
 Although only a few escaped, there are now millions.
 Natural grazing by muskrat was now accelerated by grazing from nutria.
 By removing plants, nutria cause both loss of vegetation and, perhaps more seriously, a loss of dead organic matter which would otherwise accumulate as peat and raise the level of the marsh.
 One of the most important natural controls on nutria is predation by large alligators, which may provide a useful tool for biological control of nutria, thereby reducing their impact on marshes.

 Terrebonne and Lafourche Parishes in Southeast Louisiana, with a combined population of 209,136, are at great risk of going underwater due to coastal erosion.
 It is estimated with the current rate of erosion, 75 square kilometers a year, these areas and their surrounding parishes will be underwater within fifty to eighty years.

 Erosion from heavy storms, climate change, and human interference with the environment contribute to erosion in South Louisiana.
 The Gulf of Mexico brings heavy rains and hurricanes to this region.
 This loosens the sediments in the marshes, and along the Mississippi River, allowing them to be carried away by the water.
-Human interference would be the diversion of the Mississippi river and other rivers.
-The diversion causes sediments to be deposited in places other than where they normally would be.